asguru/udacity-ml/README.md

 # udacity-ml
-Some coursework for a Udacity Machine Learning course I'm doing
+Some coursework I did for a Udacity Machine Learning course.